-- 210 gm (2 tea cups) multi grain flour, for instance 50% whole-wheat flour, and 50% mix of ragi, jowar, amaranth flour etc.
+- 210 g (2 teacups) multi-grain flour (for instance 50% whole-wheat flour and 50% mix of ragi, jowar, amaranth flour, etc.)

-- 40 gm sourdough starter
+- 40 g sourdough starter

-- 1 pinch cumin seeds or powder
+- ⅛ tsp cumin (jeera) seeds or powder

-- ½ tsp rock salt
+- ½ tsp unrefined salt

 - 1 tbsp crushed flax seeds or soaked sunflower seeds (optional)

-Take off 40 gm(from the starter prepared) for your next starter, put it in a glass jar and keep in the fridge.
-To the remaining 140 gm of sourdough add 140 gm of flour, add date or rice paste and as much warm water as required to make a smooth dough, of similar texture to idli batter.
+Take 40 g (from the starter prepared) for your next starter, transfer to a glass jar and place it in the refrigerator.
+To the remaining 140 g of sourdough add 140 g of flour, date or rice paste and as much warm water as required to make a smooth dough, of similar texture to idli batter.
 Also add salt, cumin and optionally some soaked nuts and seeds.
-Fill the dough in your idli mould, cover them and let it sit for 6 – 12 hours (shorter in summer, longer in winter).
-Steam for 30 minutes without opening the lid of the steaming vessel in between.
+Fill your idli mould with the dough, cover them and let it sit for 6 – 12 hours (shorter in summer, longer in winter).
+Steam for 30 minutes without opening the lid of the steaming vessel while steaming.

 If you do not have a sourdough starter, use 4 tbsp of cooked rice instead of 2, mix all ingredients and leave to ferment for 12-16 hours in the idli mould.
-The breadlies will not get the distinct sourdough flavour in this case, and they will be less fluffy.
+The breadlies will not get the distinct sourdough flavour in this case and they will be less fluffy.